TheRManVT/w-AI-fu_v2.R/README.md

 > [!NOTE]
 > Please don't tell DEV about this.
 I only uploaded it for the people, who have to reinstall the program but deleted the original downloaded ZIP

-## Installation
-1. Download the ZIP through the button on the top and extract it.
-2. Install Python 3.10.X (preferably .11) and [NodeJS v19.18.1](https://nodejs.org/en/download/releases) (Install through the .msi-Installer)
-3. Install the VC++ Build Tools (Guides on how are [here](https://www.pythondiscord.com/pages/tags/microsoft-build-tools/) and [here](https://hub.tcno.co/software/vs/buildtools/))
-4. Reboot your PC, just in case
-5. Install w-AI-fu through INSTALL.BAT
-6. Wait till it's completed
-7. Run it through the created shortcut

 ## Knwon issuses
 - You get a JavaScript error when starting w-AI-fu
   - **SHOULD** be fixed in this version